[WEBINAR] What the Future: Family - Canadian Edition

 At the same time, the economics of family life are being rewritten.
 Housing, childcare, food, and education costs are forcing families to rethink what “middle class” means, make harder trade-offs, and lean on retailers, technology, and institutions in new ways.
 From parenting and play to adolescence, gender roles, and tech-enabled caregiving, Canadian families are navigating a world that feels more managed, more data-driven—and more uncertain—than ever.

-Just in time for Family Day, please join us on February 10 for a forward-looking conversation on how family life in Canada is evolving today—and what it could look like by 2035.
-We'll explore the forces reshaping families and what they mean for brands across retail, consumer goods, technology, healthcare, financial services, baby and family care, and beyond.
+Revisit our forward-looking conversation on how family life in Canada is evolving today—and what it could look like by 2035.
+We explore the forces reshaping families and what they mean for brands across retail, consumer goods, technology, healthcare, financial services, baby and family care, and beyond.

 What the Future: Canada Editor Diane Ridgway-Cross will guide you through the questions Canadian organizations will increasingly need to answer, including: